 W6 is identified by the 4093 and 8614 coding region mutations, and the HVR1 16192 and 16325 mutations.
 W6, together with W3, W4, and W5, were descendants of a woman with a 194 mutation born in northwest India around 14,000 years ago.
 W6 appeared in the area between the Black and Caspian Seas, perhpas in what is now Georgia, around 10,000 years ago.
-In both HVR and Coding Region results, W6 graphs as many unrelated lineages, geographically seperate, indicating a wide dispersal a very long time ago.
-The distribution of modern results, unique among W subgroups, seems to indicate a migration into Anatolia, then into Europe.
-This would correspond to the spread of agriculture by the first Neolithic farmers beginning 10,000 years ago.
+The modern distribution of modern results, unique among W subgroups, seems to indicate a migration into Anatolia, then into Europe.
+This would correspond to the spread of agriculture by the first Neolithic farmers, also beginning 10,000 years ago.
 There is another thread, along the trade routes of Russia and Asia, and then down into India.
 This could represent very early population movements in the immediate post-glacial period; or the later trade in slaves along the same routes.

 The designated W6 subgroups are:

 - W6b, with 4646, 6297, and 8605 mutations in the coding region.
 This emerged in the Near East 8,000 years ago.
-Current descendents are found in Dubai, among Palestinians, and Turkey.
-Others are found in Germany and Great Britain, probably entering Europe via the Danube Valley with the first Neolithic agriculturalists.
+Current descendents are found in Dubai, among Palestinians, in Iran, and Turkey.
+Others are found in Germany and Great Britain, perhaps entering Europe via the Danube Valley with the first Neolithic agriculturalists.

 How to Read These Phylogenetic Trees

 There are no less than 14 undesignated lineages in the full coding region results and another 10 or so detectable in the HVR1/2 results.
 These follow the pattern of a dispersal from Georgia into Anatolia, and then into the Middle East, and along the Black Sea and up the Danube into Europe.
 THis is a clear signal of the first agriculturalists.